joel-perry/ApolloCombine/README.md

 A collection of Combine publishers for the [Apollo iOS client](https://github.com/apollographql/apollo-ios).

-## Versions
-The Apollo iOS client uses a new networking stack beginning with 0.34.0, so the version of ApolloCombine you should use depends on whether you have adopted this change.

-- Use ApolloCombine release 0.2.2 if you have not upgraded to the new networking stack
-- Use ApolloCombine release 0.3.0 and above if you are using the new networking stack

 ## Usage
 The extension to ApolloClientProtocol (in the aptly named `ApolloClientExtensions`) includes methods whose inputs mirror the existing ApolloClientProtocol operation methods.
 Instead of including a result handler, though, these methods return Combine publishers that deliver the results of the operation to subscribers.